mrleonhuang/LintCode/dynamic-programming/drop-eggs.md

-# 254. Drop Eggs
+# 254. Drop Eggs \[LintCode\]

 > There is a building of`n`floors.
-If an egg drops from the_k_th floor or above, it will break.
+If an egg drops from the\_k\_th floor or above, it will break.
 If it's dropped from any floor below, it will not break.
 >
-> You're given two eggs, Find_k_while minimize the number of drops for the worst case.
+> You're given two eggs, Find\_k\_while minimize the number of drops for the worst case.
 Return the number of drops in the worst case.
 > **Clarification**
 >
-> For n = 10, a naive way to find_k_is drop egg from 1st floor, 2nd floor ... kth floor.
+> For n = 10, a naive way to find\_k\_is drop egg from 1st floor, 2nd floor ... kth floor.
 But in this worst case \(k = 10\), you have to drop 10 times.
 >
 > Notice that you have two eggs, so you can drop at 4th, 7th & 9th floor, in the worst case \(for example, k = 9\) you have to drop 4 times.
 >